-What to see in Ragusa and Modica: duomos, cave restaurants and chocolate
+What to see in Ragusa and Modica: duomos and chocolate

-There’s really no way of getting around Sicily other than by car, so I suggest either hiring one, or finding a local tour company to take you.
-The journey takes around 50 minutes from Noto, and you’ll see plenty of the arid yet pretty Sicilian countryside.
-Take particular note of the seemingly endless stream of lemon and olive trees, as well as the old stone structures that whizz past your window.
+There’s really no way of getting around Sicily than by car.
+That said, you’ve either got to hire one, or find a tour company that’ll take you there.
+The journey takes around 40 minutes from Noto, and you’ll see plenty of the arid yet pretty Sicilian countryside.
+Take note of the lemon and olive trees, as well as the old stone structures, that whizz past your window.
 These are muragghi — stone constructions that were built to keep rocks from clogging up the field.

-When you eventually spot Ragusa in the distance, you’ll feel as though you’re stepping back in time.
-From a distance, the city looks majestic, and a sense of mystery and intrigue builds the closer you get.
-You’ll feel this even more when you’re on the winding road driving up into the heart of the city.
+When you eventually spot Ragusa in the distance, it almost feels like a mirage.
+From afar, the city looks majestic, with a sense of mystery and intrigue that builds the closer you get.
+It’s a feeling that intensifies when you’re on the winding road driving up to the heart of the city.

 The earthquake in Ragusa 1693 split the city of Ibla in 2, with some of the buildings re-built in Baroque style.
-That said, it’s still possible to see the older pre-earthquake buildings too.
+However, you can also see the older pre-earthquake buildings.
 Walking around and exploring the city is a must — just try to do this early morning, before the sun gets too hot.

-Day trip to Ragusa — points of interest
+What to see in Ragusa — places of interest

-The number one attraction most people flock to are the awe-inspiring duomos in the city.
+The number one attraction most people flock to are the mesmerizing duomos in the city.
 The Duomo is the principal church or cathedral in every Italian town or city.
 You can find the Duomo San Giorgio in Piazza Duomo, or the Cattedrale di San Giovanni Battista.
-Both are perfect examples of Sicilian Baroque architecture, and I must have spent at least 5 minutes in the blazing sun simply staring at the former.
+Both are perfect examples of Sicilian Baroque architecture at its finest.

-If you have no itinerary to stick to, I’d highly recommend just strolling around the town.
+If you’ve no itinerary to stick to, I recommend just strolling around the town.
 On doing so, we came across a workshop that was not only selling local crafts, but also restoring them.
-We spotted a traditional carrotero (Sicilian cart) and a Fiat 500 adorned in colourful Sicilian print.
+We spotted a traditional carrotero (Sicilian cart) and a Fiat 500 adorned in colorful Sicilian print.

 “The number one attraction most people flock to are the awe-inspiring duomos in the city”